-Director to approve all rules and regulations, and would specify the Director would not be required to review or approve rules and regulations if the submitting agency determines such rules and regulations would not result in costs of more than \$3,000,000 over two years.
+The bill would remove the requirement that the Director make an independent determination of implementation and compliance costs, would remove provisions requiring the Director to approve all rules and regulations, and would specify the Director would not be required to review or approve rules and regulations if the submitting agency determines such rules and regulations would not result in costs of more than \$1,000,000 over two years from the effective date of the bill through June 30, 2024 or more than \$3,000,000 over two years on and after July 1, 2024.
 Agencies would still be required to provide the Director with a copy of the economic impact statement for every rule and regulation submitted for approval.